ddigiorg/htm-python/README.md

 + Permanance: A scalar value representing the range of connectedness between an axon and a dendrite.
 If the permanance is above a certain threshold, the synapse is connected.
 + Index: Denotes what input or axon the synapse is paired with.

-##Spatial Pooler Function
+##Spatial Pooling Function

-The spatial pooler function operates on a layer of a cortical region.
+The spatial pooling function operates on a layer of a cortical region.
 It uses each column's proximal dendrite input to return active columns that reflect the greatest connectivity with that layer's input.

 1. Potential Pool: Each column sees a random subset of the input bits.
 2. Overlap Score: How many of column's connected synapses(permanance above threshold) are binary 1.